 Lithium is a chemical element on the periodic table.
 This metal is soft and white, giving it the nickname “white petroleum.”
 While lithium has been traditionally used in ceramic and glass production, it’s now more popularly used in rechargeable batteries in smartphones, laptops and electric cars.

 Lithium also strengthens other metals.
 For example, lithium alloys, such as aluminum-lithium, are used in bicycle frames and aircrafts.
-And in the pharmaceutical industry, lithium is used to balance neurotransmitters in the brain to treat bipolar disorder.
+In the pharmaceutical industry, lithium is used to balance neurotransmitters in the brain to treat bipolar disorder.

 Chile, Australia and Argentina are the three largest lithium producers in the world, according to a 2020 US Geological Survey.